 Got a room that’s being used to collect stuff?
 Or a guest house that rarely receives any guests?
 Why not rent it out on Airbnb?

 In recent years, Airbnb has had a surge in popularity.
 It’s almost as big as the hotel industry.
 According to Airbnb’s statistics, since Airbnb started in 2008, there have been more than 160 million bookings across 190 countries.
 Homeowners worldwide see Airbnb as a great opportunity to make some extra cash.

 Some people even use Airbnb to pay their mortgage.
 Have you ever tried it?

-The only requirements to becoming an Airbnb host is to have a comfortable space, be responsive, and be available (or pay someone to be available) to clean between guests and be there for any guest needs.
+The only requirements to becoming an Airbnb host are to have a comfortable space, be responsive, and be available (or pay someone to be available) to clean between guests and be there for any guest needs.

 How much money can you make by hosting an Airbnb?